 "Operation Cold Turkey," which was initiated on March 27, 1985, was carried as an attempt to reduce drug-related activity in certain areas of the city.
 People stopped who were found in possession of illegal drugs were arrested, and those not in possession of such drugs were to be released or charged either with disorderly conduct or obstructive passage.
 The operation resulted in the stopping, frisking and/or questioning of over 1,400 people.
 Of those individuals, about 200 of them were taken to a police station to be formally charged or arrested.

-On April 10, 1985, in an unpublished ruling, District Judge Donald W. VanArtsdalen approved a consent decree which ordered the police to observe all constitutional requirements in carrying out Operation Cold Turkey and to refrain from stopping individuals based solely on their presence in the target areas.
+On April 10, 1985, in an unpublished ruling, U.S. District Court Judge Donald W. VanArtsdalen approved a consent decree that ordered the police to observe all constitutional requirements in carrying out "Operation Cold Turkey" and to refrain from stopping individuals based solely on their presence in the target areas.

-Judge VanArtsdalen granted the motion for class certification on October 17, 1985, and certified a subclass, as well.
-The court found that the plaintiffs' allegations were sufficient to satisfy the commonality and typicality requirements of the applicable federal procedural rule, because the plaintiffs had alleged that their claims arose out of a common course of conduct by the police.
+On October 17, 1985, Judge VanArtsdalen granted the plaintiffs motion for class certification, and certified a subclass as well.
+The Court found that the plaintiffs' allegations were sufficient to satisfy the commonality and typicality requirements of the applicable federal procedural rule, because the plaintiffs had alleged that their claims arose out of a common course of conduct by the police.
 The court also found appropriate the certification of a class because the liability that plaintiffs sought to establish was based on the operation itself, rather than on the circumstances surrounding each individual stop or arrest.
 If, later, it appeared that individual circumstances of each encounter became predominate over the issue of the constitutionality of the police operation, the judge observed that he could then de-certify the class.